Connection Options

 Direct connection

 Hevo connects to your Source database or SaaS application directly with the database login credentials, API Keys, or OAuth tokens.
-This is the easiest way to connect.
-For database Sources, you can connect directly only if the database is publicly accessible.
+This method is the easiest way to connect.
+However, you can connect directly to database Sources only if the database is publicly accessible.
 Refer to the respective Source documents for the steps to configure such Sources.

 Secure Shell (SSH) connection

 Hevo allows for both SSH and Reverse SSH connections to database Sources.
 This connection method enhances the security of remote connections when your database is not publicly accessible.
-To connect to an SSH tunnel server, you must whitelist Hevo’s IP address of the region where your account is created.
+To connect to an SSH tunnel server, you must allow access to your database from Hevo’s IP address of the region where your account is created.
 However, this type of connection may introduce latency in the Pipeline due to encryption and tunneling.
 Read Connecting Through SSH and Connecting Through Reverse SSH Tunnel for the steps to set up the SSH and Reverse SSH connections, respectively.

 Note: SSH connections are available for database Sources only.